tonyjurg/N1904addons/docs/README.md

 # N1904addons

 This repository offers a set of features built specifically for use with the [N1904 Text-Fabric dataset](https://CenterBLC.github.io/N1904/).
-Text-Fabric is a powerful platform for analyzing biblical texts with linguistic and structural detail.
+All  features are provided **"as is"** under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://github.com/tonyjurg/N1904addons/blob/main/LICENSE.md).
+Please take special notice to the flags provided under the header ‘Feature status’, as some features may not be stable yet.

 ## Features